 The Issuer's credit ratings affect the cost and other terms upon which the Issuer is able to obtain funding.
 Rating agencies regularly evaluate the Issuer and their ratings of its long-term debt are based on a number of factors, including capital adequacy levels, quality of earnings, credit exposure, the risk management framework and funding diversification.
-These parameters and their possible impact on the Issuer's credit rating are monitored closely and incorporated into its liquidity risk management and contingency planning considerations.
+These parameters and their possible impact on the Issuer's credit ratings are monitored closely and incorporated into its liquidity risk management and contingency planning considerations.

-As of the date of this Programme Memorandum, the Issuer's short and long-term foreign currency deposit rating was assessed by Moody's Investors Service Cyprus Ltd. as P-2 and Baa2, respectively, with a stable outlook and the Issuer's short and long-term foreign currency Issuer default rating was assessed by Fitch Ratings Limited as F3 and BBB, respectively, with a negative outlook.
+As of the date of this Programme Memorandum, the Issuer's short and long-term foreign currency deposit rating was assessed by Moody's Investors Service Cyprus Ltd. as P-2 and Baa2, respectively, with a negative outlook, and the Issuer's short and long-term foreign currency Issuer default rating was assessed by Fitch Ratings Limited as F3 and BBB, respectively, with a stable outlook.

 A downgrade of the Issuer's credit ratings, or being placed on a negative ratings watch, may increase its cost of borrowing, limit its ability to raise capital and adversely affect its results of operations.
+The Issuer's credit rating is constrained by its sizeable exposure to Government securities which effectively links its creditworthiness to that of the national government.
 A downgrade or potential downgrade of the South African sovereign rating or a change in rating agency methodologies relating to systemic support provided by the South African sovereign could also negatively affect the perception by rating agencies of the Issuer's rating.